dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

 Please take a look at github `examples <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples>`_

 Simple contacts application
 ---------------------------

 Lets create a very simple contacts application.

-First let's create a *Group* table to group our contacts
+First we are going to create a *Group* table, to group our contacts

 Define your models (models.py)
 ------------------------------